eachristgr/Computer-Architecture/Lab03/README.md

 $ ./my_mcpat/mcpat/mcpat -infile my_mcpat/mcpat/ProcessorDescriptionFiles/ARM_A9_2GHz.xml - print_level 1 > Lab03/step01/ARM_A9.txt
  ```

 The results were saved in **step01** folder.
-From these the following information, about the processor, can be obtained :
+From these, the following information about the processor can be obtained :

 |                                        |     Xeon     |    ARM A9    |
 | :------------------------------------- | :----------: | :----------: |